srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-security-center-for-iot.md

 In this lab, you will complete the following activities:

-* Verify Lab Prerequisites
+* Verify that the lab prerequisites are met (that you have the required Azure resources)

-* Create a new IoT Hub
+    * The script will create an IoT Hub if needed

 * Enable Azure Security Center for IoT
 * Create and register a new Device
 * Create a Security Module Twin
 * Install C#-based Security Agent on a Linux Device
-* Configure Solution
+* Configure monitored resources
-* Configure custom alerts
+* Create custom alerts
 * Create a console app to trigger the alert
 * Review the alert in the Azure Security Center